oteey01/basement-studio-client/README.md

 # Client Dashboard - A management dashboard for clients

 ## DESCRIPTION
-A Web App designed to manage inventory, employees, orders and view balance sheet.
+A Web App designed to manage inventory, employees, orders and view balance sheet. <br>
-This app was designed with ReactJS and Syncfusion.
+This app was designed with ReactJS and Syncfusion. <br>
-ReactJS was chosen as the preferred framework for this project.
+ReactJS was chosen as the preferred framework for this project. <br>
-Syncfusion is a powerfool tool used to manage and organize data with ease.
+Syncfusion is a powerfool tool used to manage and organize data with ease. <br>
 The client has the ability to read, write, track order, update order when the state of the order changes.

 ## FEATURES